-- When dealt three to a royal flush and holding a low pair you should always embark on a journey along the path to glory by breaking your low pair.
+When dealt three to a Royal Flush and holding a low pair, you should always embark on a journey along the path to glory by breaking your low pair.

-- When you have four to a flush along with a low pair the correct play is to go for the flush.
+When you have four to a flush along with a low pair, the correct play is to go for the flush.

 When to Keep a High Pair

-Below are some situations where you may be tempted to break a pair of jacks or better, in search of a bigger win.
+Below are some real-life situations where you may be tempted to break a pair of Jacks or better, in search of a bigger win.

 The reason for this is that the high pair is already a winning hand whereas the low pair is not, changing the maths considerably in your favour.

-- Holding a high pair whilst also having four to a straight is another spot where holding onto your high pair is the correct play.
+Holding a high pair whilst also having four to a straight is another spot where holding onto your high pair is the correct play.

-- When you are dealt a hand containing three to a royal flush including a high pair it is certainly temping to go for the Royal Flush.
+When you are dealt a hand containing three to a royal flush including a high pair it is certainly tempting to go for the Royal Flush.

-- Three to a straight flush whilst holding a high pair also looks great, however holding your pair is going to pay dividends over the long term.
+Three to a straight flush whilst holding a high pair also looks great, however holding your pair is going to pay dividends over the long term.

-There is one situation where Jacks or Better video poker optimal strategy actually indicates that players should break a high pair.
+There is one situation where Jacks or Better video poker optimal strategy indicates that players should break a high pair.
 When you hold a high pair with four to a royal flush you should break the pair and look to hit the 1 card that will pay off huge.

 Breaking a Winning Pat Hand

 Although this may seem crazy, it happens to be backed up by solid math around the probability of certain outcomes occurring.

-Optimal Jacks or Better Strategy Recap
+Optimal Strategy Recap

 Playing Jacks or Better video poker in an optimal way maximises your expected return as a player.

 The more efficient you get in making these decisions to faster you will start to play at an optimal level.

 The math is clear around the probabilities involved with certain outcomes and all that is left is for you to make decisions on your actions based upon those probabilities.